 Definition

-Adopter categories refer to the five identifiable subgroups within a population that begins use of an innovation, according to the sequence of their adoption of the product or service.
+Adopter categories refer to the five identifiable subgroups within a population that begins use of an innovation (something new or an improvement), according to the sequence of their adoption of the product.

 1. Innovators (the first 2 – 5 percent) are the first to adopt a new product that has been introduced into the marketplace.
 Innovators are venturesome and are often thought to be opinion leaders.
 They are interested in anything new, and are quick to adopt new and innovative products.
 Note: An innovator in a given category or a related set of categories may not be an innovator in all categories.